bhavini-jeloka/inverted-pendulum/README.md

 # inverted-pendulum
-Here is a code that implements a nonlinear controller for controlling an inverted pendulum
+Here is a code that implements a nonlinear controller for controlling an inverted pendulum.
+The system uses Euler's Rigid Body Motion to represent the dynamics.
+The file with the controller title has the controller implemented whereas the other file is just a pendulum under the effect of gravity (it takes the external torque as an input).
+There is a file which encompasses this motion as an animation and another one that plots the angular velocity (the function for plotting is a separate file).